Real Classical Geometry with arbitrary deficit parameter(s) $\alpha(_{I})$ in Deformed Jackiw-Teitelboim Gravity: Conclusion

 In this work, we investigated deformed geometries for deformed JT gravity recently proposed by E.\,Witten \cite{Witten:2020ert}.
 As claimed by Witten, there should not be any type of classical geometry for deficit angle $\alpha>2\pi$ .
 We found a class of metric solutions in the null coordinate as a non trivial solution for the nonlinear PDE formulated as Witten's problem.
 The metric expressed as the Green function for the operator.
 There is a discontinuity in the metric derivative and that implies a type of the phase transition between AdS and dS metrics.
 Although Witten's equation for the deformed hypersurface with $\alpha\neq 0$ is nonlinear, we demonstrated that some linear independence still remains in theory.
 As an attempt to prove the difference between two independent exact solutions to the homogeneous equation, we studied the null geodesics of two metrics.
 It has been shown that the trajectory of the test particle coincides with the classical trajectories in two different patches of the AdS.
 Although we didn't compute the free energy, a qualitative discussion provides more evidence about a coexistence phase of both patches of the AdS in dJT.
 It will be very interesting to compare such formal phase transition with the realistic description which has been investigated in the details is Re. \cite{Witten:2020ert}.
 The thermodynamical phase transition proposed for dJT in the above reference is based on the study of the free energy of a given exact dilatonic blackhole obtained in a suitable scale invariant (gauge fixed) Euclidean form for the metric.
 In our study a pair of the patches for the AdS spacetime are surprisingly appeared in the model as exact solutions (with a signature change) to the homogeneous Green equation.
 The phase transition from static patch of the Ads to non static one which we proposed in our work can be interpreted as a simple phase transition from an Euclidean AdS to another Euclidean AdS along a signature change.e,

 Because the signature change in the Euclidean (or even Lorentzian) metrics usually occurs when we pass a horizon (or getting close to the singularity), the phenomena here looks a bit odd and we have to study it in more details in out forthcoming work(s).
 One possible description could be as the following: small quantum fluctuations in the dJT could makes a clouds surrounding the AdS blackhole.
 Although it can't make a horizon , it is possible to make a transitive horizon with very short life time.
 Consequently the metric in the outer region of the cloud described by the usual Euclidean AdS while one passes the temporal cloudy horizon, the metric signature eventually changes.
 We mention here that the phase transition described in a purely classical sense using the classical trajectories.
+We expanded our study by considering blackhole solutions in theory with a single and finite number of the deficit parameters $\alpha$.
+In the case of the single parameter we found a class of exact static, spherically symmetric two dimensional blackhole solutions with a non zero temperature and a well behaviour horizon.
+We show that the metric for the exterior region $r>r'$ beyond the singularity point $r=r'$ can be mapped smoothly to the interior metric within the region $r<r'$ if one apply a class of simple algebraic transformations between the set of the integration constants $c_1,c_2$.
+When we have more than one deficit parameter, we showed that the equation for the singular surfaces remains linear .
+Using the superposition principle we construct the finite $k$ metric from $k$ copies of the single singular metric.
+By constraining the parameters of the metric we show that the horizon remained thermal with a similar temperature for the single hole metric.